opencog/atomspace/opencog/sheaf/README.md

 * "germ"      -- This is the spider-body: the vertex at the center.
 * "section"   -- This is a single spider (jigsaw-piece), having a single germ at it's center.
-(Note: this is in conflict with common mathematical terminlogy, where a section consists of one or more connected spiders/jigsaw-pieces).
+(Note: this is in conflict with common mathematical terminology, where a section consists of one or more connected spiders/jigsaw-pieces).
 * "connector" -- As described above; an edge attached to a germ.
 * "stalk"     -- This is the collection of all sections that have the